raymondpang365/version-control-guide/README.md

 Test-driven development is adopted.
 TDD means you have to first know the purpose of the code, then write the integration test and unit test.
 After that, write the actual code until all the tests pass.

 Every time you write a feature, commit the code.
-Each commit is not have more than 250 lines change.

 But before commit the code, you have to run and pass the unit test.